 PCO can be thought of as a scarring process that occurs in the capsule that contained the eye’s natural lens.
 The treatment for PCO is quite simple and is done with a YAG Laser Capsulotomy, a painless laser procedure that takes only a few minutes.
-This procedure uses a laser right here in the office, but it is different than the laser used for LASIK eye surgery.
-There are actually lots of different lasers that can be used in eye surgery.

 There is no downtime after a YAG Laser Capsulotomy, but many patients experience floaters in their vision for a few weeks.
 These floaters may be small or large and are often described as a “bug” or “amoeba” in the patient’s visual field.
 They can be dark or transparent in color.

 You will have a follow up with your doctor within two to three weeks of your YAG Laser Capsulotomy to ensure that your eye is healing well.

 People sometimes wonder if a YAG laser capsulotomy can increase the impact of flashes and floaters on vision.
 Keep reading to learn more about YAG Laser Capsulotomy and floaters!

 When hazy vision occurs after cataract surgery, it’s natural to think you may still have a cataract.
 However, that’s not exactly the answer.